aambrioso1/Generalized-Tictactoe/README.md

-Generalized-Tictactoe
-A project to create a generalized tictactoe game using Python.
+Generalized-Tictactoe is repository for a project to create a generalized tictactoe game using Python.
-Look in the repository for the project description for more details.
+Look for the project description in the repository for more details.